-Sensory Friendly Evening debuted earlier this year as part of our efforts to be more accessible.
+Sensory Friendly Evening debuted in 2017 as part of our efforts to be more accessible.
 It invites people diagnosed with conditions such as, but not limited to, autism spectrum disorder and sensory processing disorder, to explore Space Center Houston in a reduced sensory environment.

 Explore the center in a sensory-supportive setting with modified lighting, music and sound effects.
 A limited number of tickets are available for this private event to allow visitors to enjoy Space Center Houston without crowds.